 Impact on the Environment and Warnings

-When mounting and unmounting devices to the filesystem, make sure not to mount over an existing filesystem (for example: /var ).
-This could cause problems with system stability and/or data loss.
+When mounting and unmounting devices to the file system, make sure not to mount over an existing file system (for example:

-The USB device must be formatted with FAT, FAT32, EXT2 or EXT3 file system.
+The USB device must be formatted with FAT, FAT32, EXT2, or EXT3 file system.